-The Howard County Public School System requires that all students be given the opportunity to complete the following three instructional activities in career preparation:
+The Howard County Public School System requires that all students participate in an approved program of career preparation.
+Refer to Policy 8030: Graduation Requirements.

+Students will complete the following three instructional activities in career preparation:

-- Develop and update an individual four year plan. - · Participate in a job interview simulation. - · Complete a qualifications brief or résumé acceptable for seeking employment.
+- Develop and update an individual four year plan. - Participate in a job interview simulation. - · Complete a qualifications brief or résumé acceptable for seeking employment.